 - Materials List – Tells you everything you need for that meeting.

-- Edit/Send Meeting Email -Gives you a scripted email for families that you can edit as needed to remind them of what the girls will be doing at that meeting.
+- Edit/Send Reminder Email – Gives you a scripted email for families that you can edit as needed to remind them of what their Girl Scouts will be doing at that meeting.

-- Record Attendance and Achievements – This is where you can keep track of what badges girls have earned and who was at each meeting.
-It is populated into each girl’s information in the My Troop tab.
+- Record Attendance and Achievements – This is where you can keep track of what badges your Girl Scouts have earned and who was at each meeting.
+It is populated into each Girl Scout’s information in the My Troop tab.

-- Meeting Agenda – Lists all the activities for the meeting with the recommended times for each activity.
+- Meeting Planner – Lists all the activities for the meeting with the recommended times for each activity.
 You can change the order of activities by “dragging and dropping,” or delete activities by clicking on the activity title.
 You can also edit the times allowed for each activity.
-Activities with an outdoor component will have an evergreen tree you can click on to get girls outside with the activity.

-- Add Agenda Item – This is where you can customize your meeting by adding additional activities (like celebrating Juliette Low’s Birthday) to customize your troop meeting.
+- Add to Meeting – This is where you can customize your meeting by adding additional activities to customize your troop meeting like celebrating Juliette Gordon Low’s Birthday.

-- Your Opinion Matters! – For meetings with an outdoor component, take the time to do a quick survey to let GSUSA know what you thought about the activities.
-This will help them to continue to improve VTK with your input.
+- Your Opinion Matters! – Some meeting plans may request that you take the time to do a quick survey to let Girl Scouts of the USA know what you thought about the activities.
+This will help them to continue to improve the Volunteer Toolkit with your input.

 - Add a Note – You can leave notes to the other leaders in your troop to see.
 Parents cannot view notes.